BlueGreenMagick/Review-Hotmouse/config.md

 **input type**

-click
-wheel
+press : Buttons being pressed when triggered. 'press' only hotmouse is triggered upon the first release of a button. click : Triggered when the button is pressed. wheel : Scrolling inputs.

 **multi inputs**

-When 2+ inputs are combined to make a shortcut, click and longclick are not distinguished.
+When 2+ inputs are combined to make a shortcut, the order of input type must be press -> click -> wheel, and for multiple 'press', the order of mouse buttons.
+There can only be one 'click' and one 'wheel' maximum.
-When using combined click and wheel input, it is recommended to click, *then* scroll. wheel action must be at last.

 **action**

 undo
+off
 again
 hard
 good